 Why determining residency affiliations is important:

-MD vs. DO
+MD vs. DO medical schools

-Treat MD and DO schools the same.
+Our advice: Treat MD and DO schools the same.
 Don’t look at them any differently.
-In the end, you will be treating patients and you're practicing medicine in either of both.
-MDs treat holistically as well and DOs prescribe medications.
-So the way they both practice medicine is the same.Whether you go MD or DO, you'll be treating patients and practicing medicine just the same.Click To Tweet
+In the end, you will be treating patients and practicing medicine in either.
+MDs can treat holistically and DOs prescribe medications.
+So the way they practice medicine is the same.Whether you go MD or DO, you'll be treating patients and practicing medicine just the same.Click To Tweet

 There is a misconception that DO schools are inferior to MD schools, possibly because of grade replacement at DO schools (which is no longer a thing!).
-In the past, DO schools allowed for grade replacement on your application so if you took Calculus and got a C and took it again and got an A, the DO application will credit your new score.
+In the past, DO schools allowed for grade replacement on your application, so if you took Calculus and got a C, then took it again and got an A, the DO application would only credit your new score.
 MD applications would average the two and give you a B.

-Also, be careful about going to a place that’s constantly nice that would give you the urge to go out to the beach everyday.
-Be in a place where you can be happy but also where you can focus.
+Also, be careful about going to a place that’s constantly nice outside, where you’ll have the urge to go out to the beach every day.
+Go somewhere you can be happy but also where you can focus.

 Proximity to family and friends

 Consider whether you want to be near your family/relatives or you want to get away from them.
-Some people prefer to be near their family so they can get the support whenever they need it while some prefer otherwise.Some medical students attend school near their family so they can get support whenever they need it, while some prefer otherwise.Click To Tweet
+Some people prefer to be near their family so they can get support whenever they need it, while some prefer otherwise.Some medical students attend school near their family so they can get support whenever they need it, while some prefer otherwise.Click To Tweet

 GPA and MCAT

-You are a lot more than your numbers!
-When you're going through the MSAR or CIB, what you're seeing there is just a statistics.
-If your scores are lower than the average of that school, that doesn’t mean you can’t get into that school.
+If your GPA or MCAT score is lower than the average for a school, that doesn’t mean you can’t get into that school.
 That is just the average.
 So about half the students are above that, and half are below that.
 So don’t the let the numbers discourage you.

 Links and Other Resources: